-1. First Day - Preliminary Competitions Training Session The OC is required to arrange one or two preliminary Competitions, which are optional for the Athletes .
-These Competitions are run under Table A. It is recommended that one Competition is open to Athletes who have completed a previous Championship and the other, to those who have never competed in a Championship.
-Individual classification according to Faults and time (see JRs Art.
-238.2.1).
+1. First Day - Training Session

 The OC must provide a training period in the main arena with a course consisting of approximately eight obstacles including a combination.
-The obstacles must have a height of approximately 1.10 m and a spread of approximately 1.25 m.
+The obstacles must have a height of approximately 1.15 - 1.20 m and a spread of approximately 1.25 m.
 Each Athlete is permitted a maximum of 90 seconds per Horse.
 Dress is informal: boots, breeches, shirt and a hard hat must be worn.

 The public may not be charged to enter and prizes of any kind may not be offered.

-2. Second Day - individual Championship - First Qualifying Competition for the individual Championship Open to all Athletes .
+Second Day - individual Championship - First Qualifying Competition for the individual Championship

+Open to all Athletes.

 Table A, against the clock with no jump-off (see JRs Art.
 238.2.1).

 2.1.
-Starting order in the first gualifying Competition.
+Starting order in the first qualifying Competition.

 There will be a draw for the starting order in the first qualifying Competition.

-3. Third Day - Team Championship (Also Second Qualifying Competition for the individual Championship) 3.1.
-This Competition is run in two rounds according to Table A, not against the clock, with a possible jump-off against the clock, in case of equality of first, second and/or third place.
+3. Third Day - Team Championship

+(Also Second Qualifying Competition for the individual Championship)

+3.1.
+This Competition is run in two identical rounds according to Table A, not against the clock, with a possible jump-off against the clock, in case of equality of first, second and/or third place.

 This Competition is open only to those Athletes and Horses which have taken part in the first Competition (see paragraph 2 above).
 The team classification only affects the members of the teams declared to start.

 3.2.
-Starting order in the team Competition Starting order in the team Competition will be according to a draw, in the first round.
+Starting order in the team Competition

+Starting order in the team Competition will be according to a draw, in the first round.
 In the second round, the order of starting will be according to the reverse order of Penalties incurred in the first round (individuals to start before teams in the second round).
-In case of individuals or teams with equal

-Penalties, the same starting order as in the first round will be used.
+In case of individuals or teams with equal Penalties, the same starting order as in the first round will be used.